 A dental crown, also referred to as a “cap,” is a dental appliance designed to cover an entire tooth surface – right down to the gum line.
 Crowns are often used instead of fillings in teeth that have a large amount of decay and/or an old filling that needs to be replaced.
 If the structure of the existing natural tooth isn’t strong enough to contain a new filling, Dr. Mobley might choose a crown instead.
 But in some instances, a patient may not even have enough natural tooth left to support a crown.
-That’s where the crown lengthening procedure comes into play, and it’s one of the many services we provide to our West Lake Hills, TX, patients.
+That’s where the crown lengthening procedure comes into play, and it’s one of the many services we provide to our Austin, TX patients.

 The Crown Lengthening Procedure